Balooog/Project_Yolkless/README.md

 - The `VisualViewport` control stretches with the window, keeping particle modules centered and auto-resized across any viewport.
 - All player-facing strings are driven via `game/data/strings_egg.tsv`; pressing `R` refreshes both numbers and copy.
 - The top stats row now surfaces conveyor throughput (`items/sec` and queue) straight from the ConveyorManager.
+- Storage panel includes a **Ship Now** button (75 % payout) plus a tooltip that explains when to launch shipments manually.
 - Press `F3` to toggle the debug overlay with live PPS, capacity, burst state, tier, research multipliers, hashes, and log context.

 ## Hold-to-Feed Meter